-During the 1950s Ernest became a journalist for a local newspaper which led on to a career as a freelance broadcaster, which allowed him to experiment with the new sound recording technology becoming available at the time.
+During the 1950s Ernest became a journalist for a local newspaper which led on to a career as a freelance broadcaster.
+This allowed him to experiment with the new sound recording technology that was becoming available at the time.
 During a period of 30 years Ernest Marwick made more than 800 broadcasts for the BBC, capturing all aspects of everyday island life.
-He quickly realised their importance with the result that his collection of over 200 recordings form the nucleus of the Sound Archive collection.
+He quickly realised their importance with the result that his collection of over 200 recordings became central to the Sound Archive collection.

 Over the years the collection has been grown substantially and now includes:

 - BBC Radio Orkney recordings, providing a rich resource of material that can be used to explore local issues, natural history, literature, folklore, local dialects and many other subjects

 - Recordings made by Sound Archive project workers, including studies of selected local communities such as life on the islands of Stronsay and North Ronaldsay